Highpoint2000/DX-Alert/README.md

-## Version 3.6 (only works from web server version 1.3.5!!!)
+## Version 3.6a (only works from web server version 1.3.5!!!)

-- Design adjustments for web server version 1.3.5
+- Blacklist option added (blacklist.txt must be created in the dx-alert plugin folder with only frequency or frequency;PI code combination eg. 87.700 or 87.700;D3C3)

 ## Installation notes: